ODck/GodotGameUtils/README.md

     print("Received signal with arguments")
 ```

-You can also disconnect objects using the disconnect method.
+You can also disconnect objects using the unsubscribe method.

 ## Contributing
 Pull requests are welcome!
 If you have any bug fixes, feature requests, or improvements, feel free to contribute to this project.